emmasherman/Data_146test/Project2.md

 ![boxplot_2](Log_boxplot.png)

+For the box and whisker plot, the logarithmic transformation beter communicates the change in population.
 The first plot it is hard to learn anything about the data because of the scale that population is on there are large outliers.
-The logarithmic transformation reduces the difference between the mean and the medain and the large outliers so it better communicates the change in population.
+Meanwhile, the logarithmic transformation reduces the difference between the mean and the medain and the large outliers so it better communicates the change in population.